-In order to enroll in pedagogy course work, students must be formally admitted to the Teacher Education Program.
-Enrollment in the SoE Teacher Education Program is contingent on the following:
+In order to enroll in pedagogy course work, students must be formally admitted to the Teacher Education Program (TEP).
+Enrollment in the School of Education (SoE) TEP is contingent on the following:

-- 1. Achieving the following passing scores on the three sections of the basic skills test (THEA/TASP) before applying to the program: Reading 260, Mathematics 230, and Writing 230, or have earned the equivalent of a U.S. master's or doctoral degree.
-Only THEA/TASP or Quick THEA/Quick TASP will be accepted. - Participating in the "ABC Workshop Presentation" (online at http://b3308adm.uhcl.edu/School_of_Education/SoE/ABCWoksp/presentation/ABCWksp.htm). - 3.
-Submitting the Teacher Education Program application with all required documents to the Office of Educator Certification.
+- Achieving the following passing scores on the three sections of the basic skills test Texas Higher Education Assessment (THEA)/Texas Academic Skills Program (TASP) before applying to the program: Reading 260, Mathematics 230 and Writing 230 or have earned the equivalent of a U.S. master's or doctoral degree.
+Only THEA/TASP or Quick THEA/Quick TASP will be accepted. - 2.
+Participating in the "ABC Workshop Presentation" (online at http://b3308-adm.uhcl.edu/School_of_Education/SoE/ABCWoksp/presentation/ABCWksp.htm). - 3.
+Submitting the TEP application with all required documents to the Office of Educator Certification.
 Faxes will not be accepted. - 4.
 Achieving grades of "C-" or better in prerequisite courses EDUC 4130, SILC 4135 and INST 3133.
-Completing a college-level public speaking course with a grade of "C-" or better, or submitting a Speech Competency form signed by a UHCL instructor who has observed the public speaking skills of the students. - 5.
-Achieving a GPA of > 2.500 overall or in the last 60 semester credit hours.
-GPA will be calculated by the School of Education after application is submitted. - 6.
+Completing a college-level public speaking course with a grade of "C-" or better, or submitting a Speech Competency form signed by a University of Houston-Clear Lake (UHCL) instructor who has observed the public speaking skills of the students.

+- 5. Achieving a grade point average (GPA) of > 2.500 overall or in the last 60 semester credit hours.
+The GPA will be calculated by the SoE after the application is submit- - 6.
 Completing a minimum of 12 semester credit hours in the subject-specific content area for the certificate being pursued.
-This requirement may be waived by achieving a passing score on a TEA-approved content exam. - 7.
+This requirement may be waived by achieving a passing score on a Texas Education Agency (TEA)-approved content exam. - 7.
 Being evaluated for certificate appropriateness by completing a written instrument of why the student wants to teach in this area of certification, and what makes the student a good candidate. - 8.
-Receiving formal approval of the application for Admission to the Teacher Education Program.
+Receiving formal approval of the application for Admission to the TEP.

-Upon acceptance to the Teacher Education Program, SoE will establish an initial profile for each student with the State Board for Educator Certification (SBEC).
+Upon acceptance to the TEP, the SoE will establish an initial profile for each student with the TEA.
 All educator candidates in Texas are required to open an account upon entering a program.
-Students will receive an e-mail message from SBEC prompting them to activate their accounts and complete their profiles.
+Students will receive an e-mail message from the TEA prompting them to activate their accounts and complete their profiles.

-The final authority for admission and retention in the Teacher Education Program resides with the Dean of the SoE.
+The final authority for admission and retention in the TEP resides with the Dean of the SoE.